Finland: Economy

-Finland has the highest concentration of cooperatives relative to its population.
-The largest retailer, which is also the largest private employer, S-Group, and the largest bank, OP-Group, in the country are both cooperatives.
+In 2018, Finland had the highest concentration of cooperatives relative to its population.
+The largest retailer, which is also the largest private employer, S-Group, and the largest bank, OP Financial Group, in Finland are both cooperatives.

 Energy

 The free and largely privately owned financial and physical Nordic energy markets traded in NASDAQ OMX Commodities Europe and Nord Pool Spot exchanges, have provided competitive prices compared with other EU countries.
-As of 2022, Finland has roughly the lowest industrial electricity prices in the EU-15.
+As of 2022, Finland has the lowest non-household electricity prices in the EU.

-In 2006, the energy market was around 90 terawatt hours and the peak demand around 15 gigawatts in winter.
-This means that the energy consumption per capita is around 7.2 tons of oil equivalent per year.
-Industry and construction consumed 51% of total consumption, a relatively high figure reflecting Finland's industries.
+In 2021, the energy market was around 87 terawatt hours and the peak demand around 14 gigawatts in winter.
+Industry and construction consumed 43.5% of total consumption, a relatively high figure reflecting Finland's industries.
 Finland's hydrocarbon resources are limited to peat and wood.
-About 10–15% of the electricity is produced by hydropower.
-In 2008, renewable energy (mainly hydropower and various forms of wood energy) was high at 31% compared with the EU average of 10.3% in final energy consumption.
-A varying amount (5–17%) of electricity is imported from Sweden and Norway.
+About 18% of the electricity is produced by hydropower In 2021, renewable energy (mainly hydropower and various forms of wood energy) was high at 43% compared with the EU average of 22% in final energy consumption.
+About 20% of electricity is imported, especially from Sweden due to its lower cost there.
 As of February 2022, Finland's strategic petroleum reserves held 200 days worth of net oil imports in the case of emergencies.

+Finland has five privately owned nuclear reactors producing 40% of the country's energy.

+There are three reactors at the Olkiluoto Nuclear Power Plant and two old Soviet-designed VVER-440 at the Loviisa Nuclear Power Plant.

-Finland has four privately owned nuclear reactors producing 18% of the country's energy.
-The fifth reactor – the world's largest at 1600 MWe – is scheduled to be operational by 2023.
-The Onkalo spent nuclear fuel repository is currently under construction at the Olkiluoto Nuclear Power Plant in the municipality of Eurajoki, on the west coast of Finland, by the company Posiva.
+The Onkalo spent nuclear fuel repository is under construction at the Olkiluoto Nuclear Power Plant in the municipality of Eurajoki, on the west coast of Finland, by the company Posiva.